How to Can Tomatoes That Will Taste Garden-Fresh for Months to Come

 Take advantage of tomato season!
 Learn how to can tomatoes at home and preserve the bounty for the year to come.
-Our method uses boiling-water canning for canning whole tomatoes, but we've included instructions for pressure-canning tomatoes, too.
+Our method uses boiling-water canning for canning fresh tomatoes, but we've included instructions for pressure-canning tomatoes, too.
 If you're new to the process, our step-by-step guide will teach you how to do it.

 In the cooking world we often treat tomatoes as a vegetable even though they're actually a fruit.
 Canning is a culinary exception.
 Because tomatoes have high acidity, they are canned like other fruits in a boiling-water canner with only a splash of added citrus or vinegar (but we'll show you how to pressure-can tomatoes, too).
 You can process them whole, crushed, halved, or stewed.
 We'll also show you how to can tomatoes in Mason jars no matter which way you cut (or crush) them.
 Home-canned tomatoes will bring a garden-fresh taste to soups, stews, chilis, and spaghetti sauce all year long.